Spiritual Benefits of Regular Salah in Australian Capital Territory

 Frequently Asked Questions about Prayer Times in Australian Capital Territory

-Dhuhr (Zuhr) prayer in Australian Capital Territory begins at noon (Australia/Sydney timezone), after the sun passes its zenith.
-It is the second prayer of the day and marks the midday break.
-The time varies slightly throughout the year based on the sun's position.
+Dhuhr (Zuhr) prayer in Australian Capital Territory begins after the sun passes its zenith (highest point).
+In Australia/Sydney timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.

-Asr prayer time in Australian Capital Territory is at afternoon (Australia/Sydney timezone).
-It begins when the shadow of an object equals its length (or twice its length according to Hanafi school).
-This is the third prayer of the day.
+Asr prayer time in Australian Capital Territory begins when the shadow of an object equals its length.
+This is the third prayer of the day and consists of 4 rakats.

-Maghrib prayer in Australian Capital Territory starts at sunset (Australia/Sydney timezone), immediately after sunset.
-It is the fourth daily prayer and a special time, especially during Ramadan when it marks the time to break fast.
+Maghrib prayer in Australian Capital Territory starts immediately after sunset.
+It is the fourth daily prayer and consists of 3 rakats.

-Isha prayer time in Australian Capital Territory is at night (Australia/Sydney timezone).
-It begins after the red twilight disappears from the sky and is the fifth and final obligatory prayer of the day.
+Isha prayer time in Australian Capital Territory begins after the red twilight disappears from the sky.
+It is the fifth and final obligatory prayer.

-Prayer times for Australian Capital Territory are calculated using the University of Islamic Sciences, Karachi calculation method, which is one of the most reliable Islamic methods.
-The calculations are based on the geographic coordinates of Australian Capital Territory and adjusted for the Australia/Sydney timezone to ensure accuracy for local residents.
+Prayer times for Australian Capital Territory are calculated using the University of Islamic Sciences, Karachi calculation method, based on the geographic coordinates of the city.